 Travel from school to the charming town of Bath.

-Explore Jane Austen's House with its lovely period atmosphere, exclusive film, costumes (to try on!), contemporary exhibits, maps and books.
+Explore the Jane Austin Centre with its lovely period atmosphere, exclusive film, costumes (to try on!), contemporary exhibits, maps and books.

 Guided walking tour of Jane Austen's Bath.
 See the settings for the novels 'Northanger Abbey' and 'Persuasion' and the places where Jane lived, walked and shopped.